 All egg production in Alberta – whether you have one hen or a thousand hens – falls under the provincial Marketing of Agricultural Products Act and regulations, including Egg Farmers of Alberta Plan Regulation (26/2022) and Egg Production and Marketing Regulation (293/97).

-This number makes a difference.
+This number is important because it determines whether an egg farmer is considered a registered producer (part of the regulated egg industry) or an exempt producer (for personal consumption).
 In Alberta, any farmer with more than 300 birds must become a registered egg farmer and become a quota holder.
 Farmers with 300 birds or less are exempt from registration and quota.
-However, if you want to take your eggs to a registered grading station, you must obtain an ‘Exemption Number’ from EFA.

 Premise Identification (PID), one of the pillars of traceability, links livestock and poultry to land locations or premises.
 Alberta’s PID Program was established to help protect animals in the event of an emergency, such as a natural disaster or disease outbreak.
 By completing a PID Application and keeping your information up-to-date, you will take an important first step in protecting your animals and those of other Alberta and Canadian producers.

 If you have animals (excluding household pets and wildlife) and they are under your care and control, you must apply for a PID Account and obtain a PID Number for at least one of the land locations (or premises) where the animals are located.
 If you are an operator of a commingling site (ie: fair ground, auction market, abattoir, etc…), you must apply for a PID Account and obtain a PID Number for each land location you operate a commingling site on.
 You must also provide the PID Number of the commingling site to animal owners who use the site.

 Please note that a PID Number is required to sell livestock and poultry at auction markets, to buy over-the-counter medication for livestock and poultry at retail outlets, and to apply for many Agriculture and Irrigation grants.